19 Cherry Shrimp Facts That Will Surely Amaze You!

 Once you’ve set up a decent shrimp tank and your cherry shrimps are living peacefully there, soon you’ll observe breeding.
 Once cherry shrimps start to breed, it is really difficult to control their population.

 Cherry shrimps can breed like crazy.
-Within a few months, your tank can have 2nd or even 3rd generation of cherry shrimps.
+Within a few months, your tank can have 2nd or even 3rd generation of cherry shrimp.

 17. Can Observe Different Directions At The Same Time

 This is another fact about cherry shrimps that really shocked me!
-Do you know that cherry shrimps can move around their eyestalks?
+Did you know that they can move around their eyestalks?

 Yes, I am not joking!
-This means, they can see different directions at the same time.
-So, like us, cherry shrimps don’t have to move around their neck to see the surrounding.
+This means they can see different directions at the same time.
+So, like us, cherry shrimps don’t have to move around their neck to see the surroundings.
 Their eyestalks do all the moving around for them!

 18. Subtle Yet A Deadly Enemy

-Can you guess who is the most dangerous enemy for cherry shrimps?
+Can you guess who the most dangerous enemy of cherry shrimps is?
 If your answer is large predators, then I am sorry.
 You’re wrong.
 Yes, predators can be deadly to cherry shrimps, but it is not the deadliest one.

-The major problem why most cherry shrimps die in an aquarium is due to rapid change in the pH.
+The major problem why most cherry shrimps die in an aquarium is due to rapid changes in the pH.
 Yes, it can be that deadly to shrimps.

-pH is a measuring standard that measures how much acidic or alkaline the water is.
+pH is a measuring standard that measures how acidic or alkaline the water is.
 Cherry shrimps prefer a specific pH range in the water.
-If the pH changes drastically within a very short period of time, the shrimps can’t take that.
+If the pH changes drastically within a very short period of time, the shrimp can’t tolerate it.

 You’ll need to ensure the tank water has a stable pH.
 Many shrimp keepers put cholla wood or almond leaves in the tank for that purpose.